-(low-Earth orbit) sensors by October 31, 2020.
-Such sensors could theoretically extend the range at which incoming missiles could be detected and tracked-a critical requirement for hypersonic missile defense, according to USD Griffin.
-MDA requested \$206.8 million for hypersonic defense in FY2021-up from its \$157.4 million FY2020 request-and \$659 million across the FYDP.
-In addition, DARPA is working on a program called Glide Breaker, which "will develop critical component technology to support a lightweight vehicle designed for precise engagement of hypersonic threats at very long range."
-DARPA requested \$3 million for Glide Breaker in FY2021-down from \$10 million in FY2020.
+47 P.L.
+114-840, Section 2, Division A, Title XVI, §1687; and Hudson and Trimble, "Top U.S. Hypersonic Weapon proposals for a Hypersonic Defense Regional Glide Phase Weapons System interceptor.
+This effort is intended to "reduce interceptor key technology and integration risks, anchor modeling and simulation in areas of large uncertainty, and to increase the interceptor technology readiness levels (TRL) to level 5" (validating components in a relevant environment).48 MDA has also awarded four companies-Northrop Grumman, Raytheon, Leidos, and L3Harris-with \$20 million contracts to design prototype space-based (low-Earth orbit) sensors by October 31, 2020.49 Such sensors could theoretically extend the range at which incoming missiles could be detected and tracked-a critical requirement for hypersonic missile defense, according to then-USD(R&E) Griffin.50 MDA requested \$206.8 million for hypersonic defense in FY2021-up from its \$157.4 million FY2020 request-and \$659 million across the FYDP.51 In addition, DARPA is working on a program called Glide Breaker, which "will develop critical component technology to support a lightweight vehicle designed for precise engagement of hypersonic threats at very long range."52 DARPA requested \$3 million for Glide Breaker in FY2021-down from \$10 million in FY2020.53